AI Kills AI Kills

 Roberta

-Roberta (keyboards) — 7.3/10 First instinct: the overall feeling in the room and whether the song invites people in.
+Roberta (keyboards) — 9.1/10 First instinct: the overall feeling in the room and whether the song invites people in.
 What lands: there is enough shape in the song to make the mood stick.
+Lyric note: supplied lyrics materially overrode the rough transcription, so the writing read is based on the provided text.
+Artist memory: parts of this feel familiar to '05 Legal Pad Gospel stem remix ref' and '04 The Cup Drinks First stem remix ref', especially in the recurring auditory haunting and grief and longing thread.
+Also working: the lyric phrasing gives the song something memorable to hold onto.
 Watch-out: there is room to push the strongest idea a little harder so the track leaves a deeper mark.
-Signature line: "There's something lovely in this."
+One more thing: Roberta can hear the hook trying to bloom, and a little more space around it would make the feeling linger longer.

 Reaper Robot